chroma-core/chroma/README.md

 yarn start
 ```

+To build the frontend to deploy with the pip package, run `yarn build`.
+This will copy the built artifact into the backend/frontend folder.

 ### The backend
 The backend uses:
 - Flask
 - Araidne (graphql)

 It runs on port 5000.
-You can view a graphql playgroun at http://127.0.0.1:5000/graphql.
+You can view a graphql playground at http://127.0.0.1:5000/graphql.

 ```
 # cd into directory
-cd backend
+cd todoer/backend

 # Create the virtual environment.
 python3 -m venv todo_api_env